A-Hareed/MD_Structure_Forecasting/README.md

    ```

 5. **Normalization:**
-6. Consider adding layer normalization after the embedding layer for atom labels (`embedding_layer`).
+    Consider adding layer normalization after the embedding layer for atom labels (`embedding_layer`).

 7. **Concatenation:**
-8. Make sure that the concatenation of the transformer outputs and the repeated embedding vector (`concatenated_output`) is appropriate for your task.
+   Make sure that the concatenation of the transformer outputs and the repeated embedding vector (`concatenated_output`) is appropriate for your task.
 You might experiment with different ways of combining these features to see what works best for your specific problem.

-9. **Output Layer:**
+10. **Output Layer:**
-10. Since your task is to predict future atomic positions, using a linear activation in the output layer (`activation='linear'`) is appropriate.
+ Since your task is to predict future atomic positions, using a linear activation in the output layer (`activation='linear'`) is appropriate.

-11. **Model Compilation:**
+12. **Model Compilation:**
-12. Depending on your specific task and dataset, you might want to experiment with different loss functions.
+  Depending on your specific task and dataset, you might want to experiment with different loss functions.
 Mean Squared Error (`'mean_squared_error'`) is common for regression tasks, but you could also explore other loss functions depending on the characteristics of your data.

-13. **Metrics:**
+14. **Metrics:**
-14. The choice of metrics (`'accuracy'`, `'mae'`, `'RootMeanSquaredError'`) is fine for monitoring the model's performance during training, but keep in mind that accuracy might not be the most informative metric for regression tasks.
+  The hoice of metrics (`'accuracy'`, `'mae'`, `'RootMeanSquaredError'`) is fine for monitoring the model's performance during training, but keep in mind that accuracy might not be the most informative metric for regression tasks.

-15. **Model Summary:**
+17. **Model Summary:**
-16. Your model summary looks comprehensive, and it's good that you print it to understand the architecture and check for any unexpected layer shapes.
+ Your model summary looks comprehensive, and it's good that you print it to understand the architecture and check for any unexpected layer shapes.

 Remember to thoroughly validate your model on a separate validation set and possibly perform hyperparameter tuning to achieve the best performance.
 Additionally, consider monitoring the model's performance during training using tools like TensorBoard for more detailed insights.